lo92fr/Ideo/readme.md

 A big thanks to Guillaume Strub that make the original project on github https://github.com/lattic/rf2mqtt/ with an arduino and cc1101.
 He show me the way to go with it's code.
 It's him that first work on the reverse enginnering of the radio protocol.

+## Warning
+Be warn that this is not support at all by unelvent.
+The radio protocol is a closed protocol.
+Be also warned that there can be some conflict between your LCD Ideo 325 remote and this gateway.
+LCD Ideo 325 is not initially planned to work with multiple remove.
+So in some case, when you send command, you will see state update on the LCD display (this is the case for bypass and fanmode for exemple).
+In other case, command will be send to the VMC, but will no be catch / state update on the LCD display : this is the case for somme settings like airflow min/max speed, date settings, ...

 ## Electronics

 17	3,3v